The Scientists & Researchers Behind Our Database

-Together, they reviewed over 3,800 studies and concluded that current safety standards are inadequate to protect public health.
-The studies in this database are the foundation of that conclusion.
+Together, they reviewed thousands of studies and concluded that current safety standards are inadequate to protect public health.

 Report Editors